-Having PGP does not mean you need a caesarean section.
-Initiating a caesarean section is a contentious issue.
-However, some women wish to opt for one based on their pain levels, mobility and previous birth experiences, to name but a few issues.
-Gather as much information as you can before making any decisions.
+For most women having PGP is not a reason to need a caesarean section, although there may be other factors that make it necessary, such as the position of the baby or if you have other medical problems.
+Some women with PGP wish to opt for one based on their pain levels, mobility and previous birth experiences, to name but a few issues.
+It is important to gather as much information as you can before making any decisions.

 Some hospitals promote caesarean section as the only option with PGP, but the experience of our members indicates that this is not necessarily the case.
 There is no research evidence to show that it is the best option, so doctors rely on their experiences and individual circumstances when helping you to make a decision.
 If you wish to talk to one of our members with personal experience of either caesarean or vaginal birth, please contact us.

-Tips from women who have had a caesarean section:
+Tips from women with PGP who have had a caesarean section:

 Food and drink